SudhenduP/port_checker/readme.md

 # Port checking for multiple servers/ports using Python

-port_checker is a python based code and executable to check if tcp port status for multiple servers and port.
+port_checker is a python based code and executable to check tcp port status for multiple servers and ports.

 ## Problem Statement